hrouault/Brecs/README.md

 This branch of *B-recs* contains some datasets that can be used to test that the software is correctly installed and fully functional.

-The dataset were generated for a context at the 2013 ISBI conference (not by the authors of *B-recs*).
+The dataset were generated for a contest at the 2013 ISBI conference (not by the authors of *B-recs*).
 The conditions of use follow: